ShufflePerson/JSVM/README.md

 ## Debug Instructions
 All debug instructions are removed when compiling in release mode

 ### __LogRegisters
 Logs out all registers to the console

+## Internal Instructions
+These instructions are used by the Compiler, you should not use these.

+### UpdateVariable, @InDirectAddress, @newValueAddress

 ## Registers